-- 1. Assist a community-led process to develop design guidelines for Crockett that are tailored to the unique setting, historic fabric, lot patterns, design character, and mix of uses in the community. - 2.
-Update the Historic Resources Inventory to add structures that may not have been considered historic at the time of the last inventory.
-Include information on nearby legacy communities such as Selby and Tormey.
-(3-144) - 3.
-Develop an economic development strategy aimed at attracting retail, restaurants, grocers, services, and locally owned and independent businesses. - 4.
-Improve waterfront access, including access to the shoreline from Crockett and lateral access along the shoreline itself.
-Work with the State Lands Commission, EBRPD, and other agencies to provide new amenities along the shoreline, improve pedestrian and bicycle crossings of the railroad, and encourage water-oriented business and commercial activities that enhance Crockett's identity as a waterfront community.
+- 1. Assist a community-led process to develop design guidelines for Crockett that complement the County's Objective Design and Development Standards and are tailored to the unique setting, historic fabric, lot patterns, design character, and mix of uses in the community. - 2.
+Update the Historic Resources Inventory to include Crockett's historically significant buildings and sites.
+Include information on nearby legacy communities such as Selby and Tormey. - 3.
+Work with the community to develop an economic development strategy aimed at attracting retail, restaurants, grocers, services, and locally-owned and independent businesses. - 4.
+Work with the State Lands Commission, EBRPD, and Union Pacific Railroad to improve waterfront access, including lateral access along the shoreline itself, provide new amenities along the shoreline, improve pedestrian and bicycle crossings of the railroad, and encourage water-oriented business and commercial activities that enhance Crockett's identity as a waterfront community.